kjosib/mistake/docs/Musings.md

 This file is a temporary holding pen for ideas that don't yet have a better home.

+## Query Planning

+So this is about the time I begin to figure the validator could also plan queries.
+Simply put: instead of returning only the type of an expression, it could return an object consisting of both type and plan.
+In case of a mis-typed expression, the "plan" would be to raise an exception.
+This could result in a system where even if parts of a domain model are ill-typed, the well-typed parts can still function.
+That may have considerable practical value.

 ## Proper Automatic Testing

 Most of the juicy bits are about the system catching broken expressions.